twitter/twemoji/README.md

 ##### className
-The default `class` per each generated image is `emoji`.
+The default `class` for each generated image is `emoji`.
 It is possible to specify a different one through this property.

 ##### size
-The default assets size is the same as `twemoji.size` which is `"36x36"`.
+The default asset size is the same as `twemoji.size` which is `"36x36"`.

 If you modify the former, it will reflect as default for all parsed strings or nodes.

 ##### folder
-In case there is no need to specify a size.
-It is possible to chose a folder, as is the case of SVG emoji.
+In case you don't want to specify a size for the image.
+It is possible to choose a folder, as in the case of SVG emoji.
 ```js
 twemoji.parse(genericNode, {
   folder: 'svg',
   ext: '.svg'
 });
 ```
-This will generate urls such `https://twemoji.maxcdn.com/svg/2764.svg` instead of using a specific size based one.
+This will generate urls such `https://twemoji.maxcdn.com/svg/2764.svg` instead of using a specific size based image.

 ## Utilities

 Basic utilities / helpers to convert code points to JavaScript surrogates and vice versa.

 #### twemoji.convert.fromCodePoint()
-For given an HEX codepoint, returns UTF16 surrogate pairs.
+For a given HEX codepoint, returns UTF-16 surrogate pairs.
 ```js
 twemoji.convert.fromCodePoint('1f1e8');
  // "\ud83c\udde8"
 ```
 #### twemoji.convert.toCodePoint()
-For given UTF16 surrogate pairs, returns the equivalent HEX codepoint.
+For given UTF-16 surrogate pairs, returns the equivalent HEX codepoint.
 ```js
  twemoji.convert.toCodePoint('\ud83c\udde8\ud83c\uddf3');
  // "1f1e8-1f1f3"